privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 ### Password Managers

 The best way to store your passwords is by using a password manager.
-They allow you to store your passwords in a file or in the cloud with the use of a master password.
+They allow you to store your passwords in a file or in the cloud and protect them with a single master password.
 That way, you will only have to remember one strong password, which lets you access the rest of them.

 If you're using TOTP as a [multi-factor authentication](../multi-factor-authentication.md) method for any of your accounts, do not store these tokens in your password manager, as that negates their benefit.
 You should use a dedicated [TOTP app](../multi-factor-authentication.md/#authenticator-apps) instead.